-A cross platform Python frequency scanning GUI for the OsmoSDR rtl-sdr library.
+A cross platform Python frequency scanning GUI for cheap USB TV dongles, using the OsmoSDR rtl-sdr library.

 The scanner attempts to overcome the tuner's frequency response by averaging scans from both the positive and negative frequency offsets of the baseband data.